TomerFi/property-based-matrix-testing-tutorial/post/POST.md

   }
 ```

-This will spit out the same matrix, only now, adding a third element is quite simple, just add another annotation, you can find other types of sources beside *Enums*, in [JUnit Pioneer's Documentation][6].</br>
+This will spit out the same matrix, only now, adding a third element is quite simple, just add another [CartesianEnumSource][5] annotation.</br>
+You can find other types of sources beside *Enums*, in *JUnit Pioneer*'s [Documentation][6].

-As demonstrated in [this repository][0], executing both test cases in the same test class, using JUnit's platform, will print out:
+As demonstrated in [this repository][0], executing both matrix tests will print out:

 ```text
 [INFO] '-- JUnit Jupiter [OK]